p--q/TCU/README.md

 2017-11-10 version 1.0.2 Fixed a bug.
 Output the tree without error when the service that can not acquire a TypeDescription object has no getPropertySetInfo() method.

+2018-1-26 version 1.0.3 Fixed a bug.
+Resolved an issue that wcompare() does not suppress output of services not in IDL.

 ## Tools

 This repository is Eclipse's PyDev project.